llorllale/llorllale.github.io/_posts/2023-04-04-learning-go-book.md

 }
 ```

+## Writing to channels in select statements

+(page 211)

+Not 100% surprising but then again - I have never come across a use case for this:

+Cases in a [select statement](https://go.dev/ref/spec#Select_statements) can include "send statements"
+(ie. writing to a channel) as well as receiving operations (ie. reading from a channel); a single instance of `select`
+can have both.

 ## Monotonic time

+(page 240)

 When available, Go internally uses [monotonic clocks](https://pkg.go.dev/time#hdr-Monotonic_Clocks) to calculate
 [durations](https://pkg.go.dev/time#Duration) between two points in [Time](https://pkg.go.dev/time#Time).